-Despite France's position as one of the foremost economies in Europe, finding a job in Paris isn't easy.
-The majority of expats in Paris relocate as a result of an intercity transfer through their company.
-While it's possible to find a job through one's own efforts, it's beneficial to do some networking and make use of personal contacts in Paris.
+Despite France’s position as one of the foremost economies in Europe, finding a job in Paris isn’t easy.
+Most people relocate to Paris as a result of an intercity transfer through their company.
+While it’s possible to find a job through your own efforts, it’s beneficial to do some networking and make use of personal contacts in Paris.

 Job market in Paris

-Paris is one of the most visited destinations in the world and, as a result, skills in the tourism industry are well-respected and in high demand.
-Expats with experience in the hospitality and service industries will encounter no shortage of job opportunities.
+The job market in Paris offers diverse opportunities across several thriving sectors.
+As one of the most visited destinations in the world, skills in the tourism industry remain in high demand.
+If you have experience in the hospitality and service industries, you’ll likely encounter many job opportunities.

 Paris is also the corporate centre of France and is home to the headquarters of many top international firms.
-Expats wishing to move to Paris are advised to search for international organisations from their home country that may be interested in employing foreign nationals in France.
+Beyond tourism, the Paris job market is strong in technology, healthcare, finance, and luxury goods.
+Emerging sectors like green energy and biotech are also gaining ground.
+If you wish to move to Paris, search for international organisations from your home country that may be interested in employing foreign nationals in France.

 The average working day in France is from 9am to 6pm, but this can vary between industries.
-Those in the tourism industry work different hours and may even be subject to shift work.
-Expats working on a contract can expect a fair amount of leave and two extra cheques a year.
-Expats can expect approximately 25 percent of their income to be deducted for tax purposes.
+The legal workweek is 35 hours, although many professionals work longer.
+If you work in the tourism industry, your hours might differ, and you may even be subject to shift work.
+When working on a contract, you can expect a fair amount of leave (minimum 5 weeks) and two extra cheques a year.
+Expect approximately 25 percent of your income to be deducted for tax purposes.

 Finding a job in Paris

-Getting a job can be difficult for expats wishing to work in Paris.
-A degree of fluency in French is vital to fill even the most basic entry-level position in most companies.
-That being said, there are a number of jobs expats can do until they have a better grasp of the French language.
-English language teachers and au pairs can make enough money to live off until their French becomes sufficient for them to enter the mainstream working environment.
+Finding a job in Paris can be difficult.
+A degree of fluency in French is necessary to fill even the most basic entry-level position in most companies, with a B1 or B2 level typically required for professional roles.
+That being said, there are a number of jobs you can do until you have a better grasp of the French language.
+As an English language teacher or au pair, you can make enough money to live off until your French becomes sufficient for you to enter the mainstream working environment.

 Work culture in Paris

-Expats will find that the work culture in Paris is formal and hierarchical.
-Locals usually also place great value on physical appearances.
-While Parisians tend to see deadlines and meeting times as being flexible, expats should nonetheless try to be punctual.
+The work culture in Paris is rather formal and hierarchical, although startup environments tend to be more relaxed.
+Parisians typically place great value on physical appearances and professional dress, with business attire being more formal than in many other cities.
+While locals tend to see deadlines and meeting times as being flexible, you should nonetheless try to be punctual, especially in northern Paris where punctuality is more strictly observed.

-The high level of bureaucracy in France can also have an impact on the work culture in Paris.
-French businesspeople enjoy spirited debates and can at times come across as hot headed.
-However, they usually see value in arguments that are based on sound logic.
-Parisians will also generally appreciate any efforts made by expats to speak the local language.
+The high level of bureaucracy in France can also have an impact on your working life in Paris.
+French businesspeople enjoy spirited debates and can at times come across as hot-headed.
+That said, they usually see value in arguments that are based on sound logic.

 Expat Health Insurance